overlay-market/OIPs/notes/note-1.md

 \\[ \mathrm{FP}\_i = k(t_{i-1}, t_i) \cdot \mathrm{TWAOI}\_{imb}(t_i) \\]

-where we use \\( k \\) as a placeholder for a "constant" adjustable by governance. \\( k \\) should be set and adjusted based on the [risk to the system](note-4) the underlying feed imposes.
+where we use \\( k \\) as a placeholder for a "constant" adjustable by governance. \\( k \\) should be set and adjusted based on the [risk to the system](note-4) the underlying feed adds.
 In terms of rates, the funding rate \\( f_i \\) imposed on each trader would be on pro-rata terms for the size their position represents on their respective side.
 For this case 1 scenario, longs would pay a rate on the size of their open positions of

 \\[ {f_l}_i = \frac{\mathrm{FP}\_i}{\mathrm{OI}\_l(t_i)} \\]